zeiss-microscopy/OAD/Machine_Learning/README.md

 Starting with ZEN blue 3.6 and ZEN core 3.4 it is possible to train and use AI-powered denoising methods inside the ZEN software.
 The algorithm used is called Noise2Void (N2V) and is described in the paper [Noise2Void - Learning Denoising from Single Noisy Images](https://arxiv.org/abs/1811.10980).

+## The algorithm

+The denoising module in ZEN uses the Noise2Void (N2V) approach and has been shown to achieve state-of-the-art performance at denoising scientific images.
+Because N2V is a general-purpose algorithm that does not require prior knowledge of the specific noise distribution, it is ideal to denoise wide range of microscopy image modalities, including fluorescence microscopy, bright-field microscopy, and electron microscopy.

 ![ZEN Denoising](../Machine_Learning/images/denoise1.png)

 ## Key Features Intellesis Denoising